In-depth: PostHog vs Amplitude

 Custom targeting

-Target users based on user properties, custom contexts
+Target features based on user properties and attributes

 Partial